-Sudden headache is the main feature that distinguishes a burst aneurysm from a common stroke caused by a blood clot.
+A sudden headache is the main difference between a burst aneurysm and a stroke that results from a blood clot.

-Usually within seconds of a brain aneurysm bursting, there is a headache that is as severe as could be imagined.
+Within seconds of a brain aneurysm bursting, there is usually a severe headache.

 Other signs and symptoms may differ between a burst aneurysm and common stroke.
 Sudden extreme headache is the one that is noticeably different, however.

 A stroke is a medical emergency.
-Blood supply to part of the brain is suddenly cut off, starving part of the brain of oxygen and nutrients.
+Blood supply to parts of the brain suddenly stops, starving these parts of oxygen and nutrients.
 This can cause the death of brain tissue.